dictyBase/Migration/deployment/arangodb.md

 ```
 >`$_> helm install dictybase/arango-create-database --namespace dictybase -f new-db.yaml`

+**Note:** this chart is capable of creating both databases and users in one shot.
+If the user `george` in this example does not exist, this chart will create the
+user and grant them `rw` permissions for the databases listed.
+If the user does
+exist, this will update their grant privileges to `rw` or whatever you specify.

-Just add more database names in the `names` parameters, existing one will be
+You can add more database names in the `names` parameters as necessary.
+Existing
-skipped and new ones will be created.
+ones will be skipped and new ones will be created.